Cat

 For Teaching Staff

-CAT provides faculty-specific support by Instructional Designers to lecturing staff regarding their Blackboard modules or any technology-related queries they might require.
-UJ staff are also provided with Blackboard literacy development skills as well as basic computer and tablet skills workshops.
-The booking forms to access these services are available on uLink.
+CAT provides faculty-specific support by Instructional Designers to lecturing staff regarding their Moodle modules or any technology-related queries they might require.

 First-Year Seminars (FYS)